robotology/yarp/src/carriers/portmonitor_carrier/README.txt

   PortMonitor.
 These auxiliary functions are used with the PortMonitor to arbitrator multiple connection to the same input port of a module.
 (See example/arbitration/README.txt)

-    - PortMonitor.setEvent(event)       : set an event into port event record
+    - PortMonitor.setEvent(event, lifetime) : set an event (with optional lifetime) into port event record
     - PortMonitor.unsetEvent(event)         : unset an event into port event record
     - PortMonitor.setConstraint(rule)       : set the selection rule
     - PortMonitor.getConstraint()           : get the selection rule

   Port monitor carrier looks for the global table name 'PortMonitor' in the user script and calls its